SHANIB-C-K/Ai-face-detection-using-opencv/README.md

 ---

 ## 🛠️ Troubleshooting
-- ❌ **Webcam not accessible?** Ensure no other applications are using it.
 - 📂 **Missing cascade file?** Download it from the official OpenCV repository.
 - 🎯 **Face detection accuracy issues?** Try adjusting the parameters in `detectMultiScale()`.